cagardner/Certificate-UC-Berkeley-AL-ML/Capstone_Amazon_Sales/README.md

 # Findings pt.2
 ## Evaluating Feature Importance:
 ---
+### ML Models & Model Scoring:
+- The baseline model to beat was
 ---
 # Next Steps pt.3
 ## Unsupervised Modeling & Target Pricing:
 ---
+### Business Deployment:
+Deploying the model as is would result in a mean average percentage error (MAPE) of 17.43%.
+This is one of the challenges of forecasting with marketing data.